crmne/paolino.me/_drafts/turbo-frames-in-jekyll.md

 A [`jekyll-turbo`](https://rubygems.org/gems/jekyll-turbo/versions/0.1.0) gem already does roughly this: inject Turbo into your generated HTML.

-That is useful.
+That's useful.
 But not the interesting part.

 Turbo Drive is the default mode: click a link, fetch the next page, replace the document body, keep some browser state.
 It can make ordinary sites feel faster with almost no work.

 But for a docs site, Turbo Drive is still too broad.
-I did not want to replace the whole body.
+I didn't want to replace the whole body.
 Just the document content.

-That is where Turbo Frames fit.
+That's where Turbo Frames fit.

 ## The frame boundary